rdkcentral/aamp/AAMP-UVE-API.md

 #### setSubscribedTags( tagNames )
 - Supported UVE version 0.8 and above.
 - Subscribe to specific tags / metadata in manifest
+- Returns true if setSubscribedTags has been performed.

 | Name | Type | Description |
 | ---- | ---- | ------ |